Xorlev/grpc-jersey/README.md

 }
 ```

+You can find a complete example of each in the `integration-test-proxy` and `integration-test-serverstub` projects.

+### HTTP and gRPC

 If you plan to run "dual stack", that is, services serving traffic over both HTTP and RPC, you can configure your
 service to share resources and the same interceptor stack and avoid TCP/serialization overhead using a mixture
 of in-process transport.
 The example below uses Dropwizard, but should be adaptable to any Jersey glue you like.